ovh/docs/pages/web/hosting/multisites_activating_application_firewall/guide.en-gb.md

 legacy_guide_number: g1937
 ---

-**Last updated 31st March 2021**
+**Last updated 26th April 2021**

  ## Objective

-This complementary Apache module filters all incoming requests on your web servers.
-To increase security, it intercepts and checks them before they are processed by the scripts.
+The application firewall for a Web Hosting is a complementary Apache web server module (*ModSecurity*) which filters all incoming requests to your hosting.
+It increases security by intercepting and checking requests before they are processed by any scripts.

 Enable ModSecurity in one click from your control panel to get enhanced protection.
 With the Core Rule Set (CRS), your ModSecurity is preconfigured in an optimal way straight away, protecting you against the most common attacks:
 - Trojan